-A subcommunity artificially divides a Single Community or a Node into different areas by making each of the top level categories into a separate area of the forum.
+A subcommunity divides a single community or a node into different areas by making each of the top-level categories into a separate area of the community.

 Categories and their content are filtered between subcommunities.